pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 **2. Auto Discovery with Prometheus Operator CR's using Service and Pod Monitors**

-The Prometheus operator simplifies Prometheus scrape configurations by allowing us to define [Prometheus CR's](https://github.com/prometheus-operator/prometheus-operator#customresourcedefinitions).
-These CR's dynamically edit the Prometheus configuration file and add scrape configurations, making the process much easier.
+The Prometheus operator simplifies Prometheus scrape configurations by allowing us to define [Prometheus CRs](https://github.com/prometheus-operator/prometheus-operator#customresourcedefinitions).
+These CRs dynamically edit the Prometheus configuration to add scrape configurations, making the process of adding and updating jobs much easier.

-In order to apply a pod or service monitor, the CRDs need to be installed:
+In order to apply a pod or service monitor, the Custom Resource Definitions (CRDs) need to be installed:

 ```shell
   kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/example/prometheus-operator-crd/monitoring.coreos.com_servicemonitors.yaml